 Volunteers are integral to the success of Coastal Mountains Land Trust.
 If you are a current volunteer for the Land Trust, we hope you will continue to be involved.
-If you are interested in getting involved, feel free to contact us with your questions.
+If you are new to our volunteer program, we invite you to join us.
+As always, please feel free to contact us with any questions.

 The Land Trust is always seeking help with a range of stewardship and outreach activities.
 Specifically, we're looking for:

 Throughout the year, we organize groups of volunteers for stewardship and outreach work parties that last from 2-4 hours.
 Office-based projects include stuffing envelopes, putting together newsletter mailings, and preparing for events.
 Field crews, based in Camden and Belfast, work from 9:00am to noon most Wednesdays, clearing trails, marking boundaries, building bridges, and pulling invasive plants.

 The Land Trust also recruits to fill a range of volunteer positions that require an on-going commitment and knowledge of the area and the Land Trust.
 Time committments range from 1 day/week to 1 day/month.
 What follows is a list of the long-term stewardship and outreach positions for which we are seeking interested candidates.

 Enjoy walking out in the woods?
 These positions act to serve as the eyes and ears for the Land Trust out in the field... monitoring the conditions on the ground of our conservation properties, easements, and trails.

 Beech Hill stewards serve as monitors of the Preserve and as hosts to visitors of Beech Hill Preserve.
 Stewards work independently and assist with observing visitor activity as well as condition of trails, signage, and Beech Nut (the sod-roofed stone hut at the summit).
 Stewards also convey Preserve guidelines to those inquiring and to those not complying.